FreseEnzo/Hardwario_Project_Generator/README.md

 - **Structured Configuration Files**
   - Automatically generates C header and source files (`app_config.h` , `app_config.c` , `shell.c`, `prj.conf`) based on the YAML configuration, ensuring consistency and ease of maintenance.

-- **Shell Commands**
+- **Generated CMakeLists.txt**
-  - Sets up shell commands based on project parameters, allowing users to interactively configure the application through a shell interface.
+  - The script generates a CMakeLists.txt file based on the project configuration and source files found in the 'src' directory.
 ### Installation

 To use the CHESTER SDK Project Generator, ensure you have the required dependencies installed: